MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-to-azure-service-bus-v1.md

 **`signatureKey`** - **Signature Property Key**<br>
 `string`.
 Optional.
 Use when `signPayload = true`.
 Default value: `signature`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Key where you want signature to be in Message Properties.
-If left Empty, default is 'signature' in message properties.
+Key where you want the signature to be in Message Properties.
+If left Empty, the default is 'signature' in message properties.
 <!-- :::editable-content-end::: -->
 <br>